Constraints on the skewness coefficient of symmetric nuclear matter within the nonlinear relativistic mean field model: Results and discussions

-Combining the constraint of $-1280 \text{ MeV} \le J_0 \le -10 \text{ MeV}$ from the pressure of SNM constrained by flow data in HIC~\cite{Dan02} which favors a smaller $J_0$ value and the constraint of $J_0 \ge -494$ MeV from the recently discovered heaviest neutron star PSR J0348+0432~\citep{Ant13} which favors a larger $J_0$ value, one can extract the following constraint for the $J_0$ parameter
+Combining the constraint of $-1280 \text{ MeV} \le J_0 \le -10 \text{ MeV}$ from the pressure of SNM constrained by flow data in HIC\,(\cite{Dan02}) which favors a smaller $J_0$ value and the constraint of $J_0 \ge -494$ MeV from the recently discovered heaviest neutron star PSR J0348+0432\,(\cite{Ant13}) which favors a larger $J_0$ value, one can extract the following constraint for the $J_0$ parameter

-This constraint represents a conservative extraction based on flow data in HIC~\cite{Dan02} and the recently discovered heaviest neutron star PSR J0348+0432~\citep{Ant13} in the nonlinear RMF model since we have not considered the possible correlations existed among the $\rho_{0}$, $E_{0}(\rho_{0})$, $M_{\mathrm{dirac}}^{\ast 0}$, $K_{0}$, $E_{\rm{sym}}(\rho_{\mathrm{c}})$ and $L(\rho_{\mathrm{c}})$ and set simultaneously their values in the boundary of their empirical uncertain ranges.
-Considering the possible correlations will further narrow the above constraint.
-The above constraint indicates that, if the $J_0$ value is out of the region $-494\,\mathrm{MeV}\leq J_0\leq -10\,\mathrm{MeV}$, the nonlinear RMF model either cannot predict the pressure of SNM constrained by flow data in HIC~\cite{Dan02} or cannot describe the recently discovered heaviest neutron star PSR J0348+0432~\citep{Ant13}.
+It should be emphasized that the constraint $-494\,\mathrm{MeV}\leq J_0\leq -10\,\mathrm{MeV}$ represents a conservative extraction based on flow data in HIC\,(\cite{Dan02}) and the recently discovered heaviest neutron star PSR J0348+0432\,(\cite{Ant13}) in the nonlinear RMF model.
+This is because we have not considered the possible correlations existed among the $\rho_{0}$, $E_{0}(\rho_{0})$, $M_{\mathrm{dirac}}^{\ast 0}$, $K_{0}$, $E_{\rm{sym}}(\rho_{\mathrm{c}})$ and $L(\rho_{\mathrm{c}})$, and have simply set simultaneously their values in the boundary of their empirical uncertain ranges.
+Considering the correlations possibly existed among the $\rho_{0}$, $E_{0}(\rho_{0})$, $M_{\mathrm{dirac}}^{\ast 0}$, $K_{0}$, $E_{\rm{sym}}(\rho_{\mathrm{c}})$ and $L(\rho_{\mathrm{c}})$ should further narrow the constraint $-494\,\mathrm{MeV}\leq J_0\leq -10\,\mathrm{MeV}$, and it will be interesting to see the quantitative constraint on the $J_0$ parameter based on the data of finite nuclei, neutron stars, and heavy-ion collisions using the exhaustive statistical analysis method although this is beyond the scope of the present work.
+The conservative constraint $-494\,\mathrm{MeV}\leq J_0\leq -10\,\mathrm{MeV}$ obtained in the present work indicates that, if the $J_0$ value is out of the region $-494\,\mathrm{MeV}\leq J_0\leq -10\,\mathrm{MeV}$, the nonlinear RMF model either cannot predict the pressure of SNM constrained by flow data in HIC\,(\cite{Dan02}) or cannot describe the recently discovered heaviest neutron star PSR J0348+0432\,(\cite{Ant13}).
+It is worth mentioning that the constraint on the $J_0$ depends on our knowledge of the other six quantities.
+Any improvement on these six macroscopic quantities will make the range for the $J_0$ constraint narrower.
+In addition, the extracted constraint on the $J_0$ could depend on the form of the energy density functional, and it will be interesting to see how the constraint changes if other energy density functionals are used.